uniformdev/sitecore-jss-nextjs-starterkit/readme.md

 1. `npm install` from `/src` folder.

-1. To run the app, use `npm run dev`.
+1. To run the app, use `npm run start:disconnected`.

 > As of now, static export in disconnected mode is not supported.